Why is this survey taking place?

 Will I be identifiable in the results?

 No, identifiable individual answers will not be seen by anyone outside of Ipsos MORI.
 Only anonymous statistical results will be provided to Sport England.
 No one outside of Ipsos MORI will know who questionnaires have been sent to or returned by.
+SVM Global will only receive and use your name and address to send you your gift voucher.
+They will not contact you for any other reasons or pass your data to anyone else.

 What precautions for data protection/confidentiality have been taken?